7 Reasons To Add Social Media Approval To Your Workflow

 6. Faster and Smoother Scaling

 Faster and more efficient approvals equal more work being delivered.
 But that's only one benefit.
-Sturdy approval processes will make it easier to collaborate with external parties (freelancers) and outsource additional work so that your agency can focus on the macro side of projects.
+Sturdy social media approval processes will make it easier to collaborate with external parties (freelancers) and outsource additional work so that your agency can focus on the macro side of projects.

 This will allow you to expand your client base and services and, by extension, scale your agency.